isabelschoeps-thiel/sia-security-intelligence-artefact/paragraph.2.1/beacon-chain.md

 Validators can voluntarily sign a message that can be included on-chain to exit the validator set.
 Note that there is a minimum active period of ~1 day before a validator can exit; this prevents validators from repeatedly depositing and withdrawing to try to get onto a particular shard committee, as well as polluting the deposit/withdraw queue in general.

 The minimum epoch rule (`assert get_current_epoch(state) >= voluntary_exit.epoch`) is introduced to ensure that an attacker building a hidden attack chain cannot replay exits on that attack chain at an earlier point in history and use this to help avoid inactivity leaks or more quickly reach finality.
+Copyright by @isabelschoeps-thiel